 Secret Service: Shots fired outside Bidens’ Delaware home

-The Wilmington home is several hundred yards from the main road where the shots rang out, and authorities were searching outside the Biden residence and nearby homes to determine whether any rounds hit anything.
+The Wilmington home is several hundred yards (meters) from the main road where the shots rang out, and authorities were searching outside the Biden residence and nearby houses to determine if any rounds hit anything.
 Police in New Castle County, Delaware, said there were no reports of any injuries related to the shooting.

-Secret Service spokesman Robert Hoback said the shots were fired at about 8:25 p.m. on a public road outside the home's secure perimeter.
+Secret Service spokesman Robert Hoback said the shots were fired at about 8:25 p.m. on a public road outside the secure perimeter near the home.

 Secret Service personnel heard the shots, saw the vehicle drive past the home at a high rate of speed and flee the scene.

-The Secret Service said about 30 minutes later, an individual in a vehicle tried to pass a county police officer at a checkpoint set up after the shooting near the Biden home.
+The Secret Service said about 30 minutes later, an individual in a vehicle tried to pass a county police officer securing the outer perimeter of the area.
 That person was arrested for resisting arrest and was scheduled to be questioned regarding the shooting incident.
 County Police Sgt.
 Jacob Andrews said it appears the man was not involved in the shooting.

 Young Cho, who lives two houses up from the Bidens, said Sunday that he heard four gunshots just before 8:30 p.m. on Saturday evening.